 Performance = Rolling with the Punches

-My breakdown was actually one of the best days of the cycling season.
-As ironic and mildly psychotic as that sounds, it’s true.
+My breakdown turned out to be one of the best days of the cycling season.
+As ironic as that sounds, it’s true.
 I know my nature.
 I know how I typically respond to things.

 If conservatives want to balk at my playing in traffic “high,” I’ll simply counter with the fact that I’m not the one popping pills and sucking down sugar and alcohol all day long as I text and check Facebook in rush hour traffic.

 You think I don’t see the flasks, fries, and ADD-addled driving when I’m on the road?

 There’s much contention over the categorization of cannabis: Drug or herb?
 Both?
 By many technical definitions, a “drug” is synthesized in a laboratory.
 Let’s assume cannabis is a drug.
 This natural drug helps millions of Americans deal with stressful situations with calm alertness and rational confidence.
 Try that with booze or so many pharmaceutical drugs.